im-sanny/studyHive-client-a11/README.md

 1. **Spinner for Loading State**: Added a spinner animation to indicate loading state.
 2. **Framer Motion Animation**: Utilized Framer Motion library to implement animations.
-3. **Tanstack Query Mutations**: Explored and implemented Tanstack query mutations in the API.

 Thank you for considering StudyHive for your online group-study needs!